oliora/ppconsul/README.md

 `cd workspace`
 `cmake ..`

-*Note about -G option of CMake to choose IDE to generate project files for.*
+*Note about -G option of CMake to choose generator to generate build scripts/ project files for.*

 ### Build

 Linux/OSX: `make`
-Windows: open generated solution file in MSVS (check `workspace` directory for it) or build from command line with `cmake --build . --config release`
+Windows: open `workspace\ppconsul.sln` file in MSVS and build it there or build from command line with `cmake --build . --config release`.

 ## How To Run Tests
 TBD